 Editorial Guidelines for Contributors

-In each issue of AMC Outdoors, two compelling features tell stories about people and places that stimulate readers' curiosity and engage their passion for the outdoors.
+In each issue of AMC Outdoors, three compelling features tell stories about people and places that stimulate readers’ curiosity and engage their passion for the outdoors.
 Features typically are assigned to professional writers six months to a year in advance and are due four months before publication date.

 We are always on the lookout for stories that showcase an outdoor activity in a new and exciting way, offer a tangible sense of place and meaning, or profile individuals with unique approaches to conservation in the Northeast and Mid-Atlantic.
 We are interested in stories that lend themselves to stunning imagery and that feature people of diverse backgrounds and ages sharing their connections to the outdoors and recreation.